 - A list of risks that may affect your project;

 - A list of human and technical resources that will be required for your project (e.g., people, time, money);

 - A detailed description of each deliverable (or “milestone”) needed to complete each phase of your project;

 - A timeline for each phase of the project (including milestones).

 4 Strategies for Creating a Modernization Roadmap Document

-We’ve distilled expert strategies for creating an effective roadmap that you can apply immediately to your legacy application modernization project.
+We’ve distilled expert strategies for creating an application modernization roadmap that you can apply immediately to your legacy application modernization project.

 Strategy #1: Learn from others

 Just gather information.
 You don’t need to do much more than read up on what other businesses within your industry have said or are doing about modernizing their applications.
 Find out how these other businesses create roadmaps for specific purposes and then customize their steps to fit your business and needs.
-You can also talk with people who have already modernized their organizations’ software, or go to a conference or event where others talk about it and adopt the best practices.
+You can also talk with people who have already modernized their organizations’ software and are leveraging cloud computing or go to a conference or event where others talk about it and adopt the best practices.